 Freshwater pearls are created in mussels or oysters in rivers, lakes or ponds and tend to be more irregular in shape and more varied in color than saltwater pearls.
 Freshwater pearls sell for less mainly because they are more abundant and have more variations that naturally occur during their development.
-Laura Lively freshwater pearls, like the Sophia shown here, are not only real and beautiful, but they also offer a great value for pearl shoppers.
+Laura Lively freshwater pearls, like the Caroline shown here, are not only real and beautiful, but they also offer a great value for pearl shoppers.

 As with all jewelry, if you don't care for and maintain your pearls, you risk the chance of discoloration and yellowing.
 Avoid contact with perfume and chemicals in general.
 Also skin chemistry, which can change depending upon the weather, can be a factor if your skin is prone to acidity.
 Acidity will cause the pearl to lose its luster over time.
 Perspiration, humidity and suntan lotion all affect your jewelry so be sure to keep your freshwater pearls clean.
 And remember to apply your makeup before putting on your necklace.

 Freshwater pearls are delicate and will easily scratch if stored next to other jewelry.
 To prevent damage always store your pearls in a jewelry pouch.
 Laura Lively provides one free with any purchase.
 Here are a few key tips: